 2. Certificate of Clearance: An application for fingerprint Clearance must be submitted prior to beginning the 500-level courses.
 A fee is required for the Commission on Teacher Credentialing (CTC) Clearance.

 3. TB Test Clearance: must be submitted prior to beginning the 500-level courses.

 4. Liability Insurance: additional fee required.

-5. RICA (Reading Instruction Competence Assessment) – Multiple subject candidates only.
-All student pursuing a multiple subject teaching credential must pass the RICA exam prior to applying for the credential.
+5. RICA (Reading Instruction Competence Assessment) – Multiple Subject candidates only.
+All students pursuing a Multiple Subject teaching credential must pass the RICA exam prior to applying for the credential.
 This exam is normally taken after completion of the reading courses.

 Prerequisites for the M.A./Preliminary Credential

 EDUC 315: Teaching in a Multicultural Setting (3 units) should be taken prior to the 500 series